antlas0/meshtastic_visualizer/README.md

 > Meshtastic Chat Desktop is a desktop application designed for Meshtastic device users who want to send and receive messages using their Meshtastic device via their desktop.

 I forked the initial repo to work on the UI and backend interaction.
-The objective is to provide a build on Linux (should wor on Windows, compatibility not ensured) to be able to graphically view a meshtastic node, without re-doing what the Python Meshtastic CLI does best.
+The objective is to provide a build on Linux (should work on Windows, compatibility not ensured) to be able to graphically view a meshtastic node, without re-doing what the Python Meshtastic CLI does best.

 ## Features
 I disabled working features from the original repo to focus on a basic working tool, and to better understand Meshtastic inner behavior.